ballerina-platform/module-ballerinax-twilio/README.md

    ./gradlew clean test -Pgroups=<Comma separated groups/test cases>
    ```

-   Tip: The following groups of test cases are available.
+   The following test environments, along with their respective groups of compatible tests, are available to test the connector.

    Groups | Environment
    ---| ---
-   mock_tests | Mock server for Twilio API
+   mock_tests | Mock server for Twilio API (Defualt Environment)
    actual_tests | Twilio API

+   To run tests against these environments, you can follow this [Test Guide](https://github.com/ballerina-platform/module-ballerinax-twilio/blob/master/ballerina/tests/README.md).

 5. To debug the package with a remote debugger:
    ```